 This means there’s no reason to kill or relocate these ladies away from the garden.
 In doing so, you weaken the ecology, the web of life in your garden that reduces your workload.

-Some people call it the ‘Writing Spider’ because it appears to be writing when it creates the zipper, or zigzag.
+Some people call it a ‘writing spider’ because it appears to be writing when it creates the zipper, or zigzag.

 What a surprise for us then, when these spiders (Argiope aurantia) joined our ecosystem at Tenth Acre Farm in Ohio, in the same year that we took out the grass and installed our front yard garden.
 I suppose they prefer gardens over grass, like many other living beings in the ecosystem!

-First we saw one or two of them in a patch of sedum flowers, but now their territory covers most of the front yard and this year has spread to the backyard.
+First we saw one or two of them in a patch of sedum flowers, but now their territory covers most of the front yard and has started to spread to the backyard.

 The Spider Fear Factor

-It seems most people have an aversion to spiders, as they do most insects.
-Fear seems to be the common first reaction that many people have upon seeing spiders.
+Many people have an aversion to spiders and fear seems to be the common first reaction upon seeing spiders.

 However, with a desire for nature connection, we can seek to transform that first reaction from one of fear to one of wonder.

-It’s important for adults to model this behavior for children, because this is when children learn to either have fear or have cautionary wonder.
+It’s important for adults to model this behavior for children, because this is when children learn to either have fear or cautionary wonder about the natural world.

 This change in attitude and instinct about spiders comes only with education.
 The reason why we react with fear is because we can’t identify what the spider is, and we don’t know if it could hurt us or not.

-Incidentally, there are only two dangerously venomous spiders in my area—the brown recluse and the black widow.
+Incidentally, there are only two dangerously venomous spiders in my area — the brown recluse and the black widow.
 Luckily neither of them look anything like the garden spider.
-On a similar note, there’s only one venomous snake in my area—the northern copperhead—whose bites are rarely fatal (more like a bee sting), according to this field guide by the Ohio Division of Wildlife.
-Not that I’m going to go out looking for one and try to cuddle it. 🙂
+On a similar note, there’s only one venomous snake in my area — the northern copperhead, according to this field guide by the Ohio Division of Wildlife.

 Education is the primary source for getting over a fear of spiders.
 Most of us have never given a thought to what a spider’s purpose is.
-Some view spiders as just another insect, and especially don’t appreciate seeing them in their house.
+Some view spiders as just another insect (Actually, they’re arachnids!), and especially don’t appreciate seeing them in their house.

-Luckily the yellow orb-weaver spider will never be found in your house.
+Luckily, this orb-weaver will never be found in your house.
 But on that note, if you are especially fearful of insects in the house, killing indoor spiders is a sure-fire way to have MORE insects!

 I have a rule that spiders can live in the house as long as they stay on the perimeter.
 If they seem to be crossing rooms and spaces that I traverse regularly, then I will get out our handy bug catcher-transporter, and put the spider outside; NO KILLING NECESSARY.

-The large yellow spider is the female.
+The large spider we typically come across is female.
 She builds a complex web, usually overnight, that can take the entire night to build.

-These spiders are active in late summer and through autumn, and their webs are commonly portrayed in Halloween decorations.
+These spiders are active in late summer and throughout autumn, and their webs are commonly portrayed in Halloween decorations.
 Sometimes we don’t think about why we have certain traditions!

 These orb-weavers (orb meaning round) produce webs with wheels and spokes.
 The spokes are non-sticky and used for walking, while the round “wheels” are sticky and for catching prey.